Can Your Genes Determine How Much You Smoke?

 What could be the next steps for this research?

 "Findings like ours are a reminder that for many people, struggling to control how much they smoke is not a failure of willpower, it is biology," said Giovanni.
-"Some people are genuinely wired differently, and understanding that wiring is the first step toward developing better tools to help them."
+"Some people are truly wired differently, and understanding that wiring is the first step toward developing better tools to help them."

 More Regeneron Stories